Cyoda-platform/quart-client-template/entity/app_design_prd.md

 An event-driven architecture allows the application to respond automatically to changes or triggers.
 In this specific requirement, the following events occur:

-1. **Data Ingestion**: The data ingestion job is triggered on a scheduled basis, automatically initiating the process of fetching data from the specified API.
+1. **Data Ingestion**: The data ingestion job is triggered by an API request, automatically initiating the process of fetching data from the specified API.
 2. **Entity Creation**: Once data ingestion is complete, raw crocodile entities are created based on the ingested data.
 3. **Data Filtering**: Users can filter the raw crocodile data through the filtered crocodile entity.